-Advance tickets are a must since Table Mountain is one of the preeminent Cape Town tourist attractions.
-You can find out all the logistics and order your tickets here.
+Buying advance tickets is a must.
+Table Mountain is one of the preeminent Cape Town tourist attractions.

 Proving that bus tours aren’t just for old people, Cape Town’s Hop on Hop Buses provide a great way to sightsee for tourists of all ages.
 The red bus pictured above stops at key points within the city, alleviating the need to park and deal with car guards.

-Pro Tip: Wear sunscreen if you plan to sit on the upper deck of the bus.
-The African sun is stronger than most tourists expect, and you will get sunburnt if you’re not careful.
+Wear sunscreen if you plan to sit on the upper deck of the bus.
+The African sun is stronger than most tourists expect, and you’ll get sunburnt if you’re not careful.
 This is not the kind of souvenir you want from a day of sightseeing in Cape Town!

 Kirstenbosch National Botanical Garden is living proof that Cape Town is an urban paradise.
 Founded over a century ago by forward-thinking Capetonians who wanted to protect the local fauna, Kirstenbosch is a green oasis filled with pretty flowers like flowering aloes pictured above, scenic vistas in front of looming mountains and modern sculpture from African artists like Euwitt Nyanhongo.

-Pro Tip: Catch an outdoor sundowner concert at Kirstenbosch during the summer months – a truly magical Sunday night experience.
+Catch an outdoor sundowner concert at Kirstenbosch during the summer months – a truly magical Sunday night experience.
 Come prepared with a blanket and a picnic so that you can sit back and sway to the music in comfort.
-If you love music, you can also attend some of the best South Africa festivals in Cape Town.
+If you love music, you can check out South Africa festivals in Cape Town during your visit too.

 Locals and tourists ascend Signal Hill on a nightly basis to watch the best free show in town – the sunset.